Akbar's tomb: Architecture and ornamentation

 The south gate is the largest, with four white marble chhatri-topped minarets, which are similar to (and pre-date) those of the Taj Mahal, and is the normal point of entry to the tomb.
 The tomb itself is surrounded by a walled enclosure 105 m square.
 The tomb building is a four-tiered pyramid, surmounted by a marble pavilion containing the false tomb.
 The true tomb, as in other mausoleums, is in the basement.

 The buildings are constructed mainly from a deep red sandstone, enriched with features in white marble.
 Decorated inlaid panels of these materials and a black slate adorn the tomb and the main gatehouse.
 Panel designs are geometric, floral and calligraphic, and prefigure the more complex and subtle designs later incorporated in Itmad-ud-Daulah's tomb.
 There are four gateways in the tomb, which were built using red sandstone and design were inlaid using marble.
 The roof of the gateway has four kiosks.
 The magnificence of the gateway is inspired by the Buland Darwaza.

+The tomb contains a lengthy Persian eulogy composed and inscribed by the calligrapher ʿAbd al-Ḥaqq from Shiraz who later gained the title Amanat Khan and provided the inscriptions for the Taj Mahal. ʿAbd al-Ḥaqq included his signature in three places.